Bcrumbs-net/showcase/README.md

 - [License](#license)

 ## Features
-- a large collection of landing page sections for different uses
+- A large collection of landing page sections for different uses
-- a large collection of basic components in case you want to implement your own sections
+- A large collection of basic components in case you want to implement your own sections
 - Fully customizable through global styles and theme variables
 - Designed to work smoothly with any headless CMS that can provide the contents with JSON format